-The Dornier works in Friedrichshafen are reported to be contemplating the purchase of a large tract of land on St. Gall territory for the purpose of erecting an aeroplane factory capable of em-ploying about 600 hands.
+The Dornier works in Friedrichshafen are reof the borner works in Freutritistater are re-ported to be contemplating the purchase of a large tract of land on St. Gall territory for the purpose of erecting an aeroplane factory capable of em-ploying about 600 hands.

-The hundredth anniversary of Conrad Ferdinad Meyer's birth was celebrated last Sunday by a brilliant manifestation in the Tonhalle at Zurich.
+The hundredth anniversary of Conrad Ferdi-nad Meyer's birth was celebrated last Sunday by a brilliant manifestation in the Tonhalle at Zurich.

-Monsignor Georgius Schmid, Bishop of Chur, is the recipient of a personal letter from Pope Pius XI. on the occasion of the fiftieth anniversary of his ordination.
-In recognition of his assiduous ministrations, the apostolic benediction is conferred upon the venerable dignitary and his diocese.
+\\\ Monsignor Georgius Schmid, Bishop of Chur, is the recipient of a personal letter from Pope Pius XI. on the occasion of the fiftieth anniversary of his ordination.
+In recognition of his assiduous ministrations, the apostolic benediction is conferred upon the venerable dignitary and his diocese. \\\ whole of his fortune of about Frs.

-The late Mr. Georg Scherb, a dentist who recently died at Berne at the age of 80, left the whole of his fortune of about Frs.
 700,000 to the Insel Hospital in Berne, subject to minor legacies to the Salvation Army and institutions looking after the blind.

+The late Mr. Georg Scherb, a dentist who recently died at Berne at the age of 80, left the

 Neuchâtel hospitals benefit to the amount of Frs.
-76,000 under the will of Madame A. Jean-Henry, the widow of a former cantonal councillor.
+76,000 under the will of Madame A. Jean-Henry, the widow of a former cantonal councillor. \ \ \

-In Chuderacker, near Neukirch (Bischofszell), a farmstead, occupied by the two families Ebnöter and Eichenberger, was destroyed by fire; carelessness on the part of a small boy is said to be the
+In Chuderacker, near Neukirch (Bischofszell), a farmstead, occupied by the two families Ebnöter and Eichenberger, was destroyed by fire; careless-ness on the part of a small boy is said to be the cause.

 A tourist, Mr. Otto Uhlmann, from Berne, who for four days previously had been reported missing, was found alive by a search party on Wednesday (Oct.
-7th) on the Dündenhorn above Kandergrund; both thighs were broken.
+7th) on the Dündenhorn above Kandergrund; both thighs were broken. \ \ \